 The Council will explore the potential of engaging with Car Club operators to set up a scheme in the County Borough in the future.
 The potential implementation of such schemes will have positive socio-economic benefits, as it will increase access to electric vehicles for those that cannot commit to the expense of owning an electric vehicle.
-The Council could also consider the use of such Car Clubs amongst staff.
+The Council could also consider the use of such Car Clubs amongst the Council's Grey Fleet.